libetl/soundtransform/README.md

 public CepstrumSoundTransformation (final boolean note)
 ```

 Constructor with default values.
-The cepstrums will not be kept when using the getCepstrums method and the cepstrum will be made once, using the whole sound
+The cepstrums will not be kept when using the getCepstrums method

- * **Parameters:** `note` — if true, the loudest freqs array will contain a single element
+ * **Parameters:** `note` — if true, the loudest freqs array will contain a single element and the cepstrum will be made once, using the whole sound

 ```java
 public CepstrumSoundTransformation (final double step)
 ```

-The cepstrums will not be kept when using the getCepstrums method (increasing the value will speed the transform but will be less precise)
+The cepstrums will not be kept when using the getCepstrums method

- * **Parameters:** `step` — the iteration step
+ * **Parameters:** `step` — the iteration step (increasing the value will speed the transform but will be less precise)

 ```java
 public CepstrumSoundTransformation (final double step, final boolean note)
 ```

-The cepstrums will not be kept when using the getCepstrums method (increasing the value will speed the transform but will be less precise) and the cepstrum will be made once, using the whole sound
+The cepstrums will not be kept when using the getCepstrums method

  * **Parameters:**
-   * `step` — the iteration step
+   * `step` — the iteration step (increasing the value will speed the transform but will be less precise)
-   * `note` — if true, the loudest freqs array will contain a single element
+   * `note` — if true, the loudest freqs array will contain a single element and the cepstrum will be made once, using the whole sound

 ```java
 public CepstrumSoundTransformation (final double step, final boolean keepCepstrums, final boolean note)
 ```

-Constructor will every parameter specified This can cause a big memory leak if not used with care.
-Be vigilant. (increasing the value will speed the transform but will be less precise) and the cepstrum will be made once, using the whole sound
+Constructor with every parameter specified

  * **Parameters:**
-   * `keepCepstrums` — if true, the cepstrums will all be saved after each call to the method transform
+   * `keepCepstrums` — if true, the cepstrums will all be saved after each call to the method transform This can cause a big memory leak if not used with care.
+Be vigilant.
-   * `step` — the iteration step
+   * `step` — the iteration step (increasing the value will speed the transform but will be less precise)
-   * `note` — if true, the loudest freqs array will contain a single element
+   * `note` — if true, the loudest freqs array will contain a single element and the cepstrum will be made once, using the whole sound

 ##### EqualizerSoundTransformation
 ```java